Couchers-org/couchers/ds/readme.md

 protoc *.proto --python_out=.
 ```

-Copy `ds.env.sample` to `readonly.env` and `admin.env` and fill in your access creds for read only and full access.
+Copy `ds.env.sample` to `readonly.env` and `readwrite.env` and fill in your access creds for read only and full access.

 Put something like this in `~/.ssh/config`